htcondor/htcondor/docs/misc-concepts/hooks.rst

 life cycle of a routed job.

-The following sections describe how and when these hooks are used, what hooks are invoked at various stages of the job’s life, and how to configure HTCondor to use these Hooks.
+The following sections describe how and when these hooks are used, what hooks are invoked at various stages of the job's life, and how to configure HTCondor to use these Hooks.

 Hooks Invoked for Job Routing